 Nong Poonsukwattana is the charismatic chef and founder of Nong’s Khao Man Gai, which serves Portland’s favorite Bangkok-style chicken and rice.
 In 2003 she came to America without much money or cooking experience, but soon joined the original Pok Pok as a line cook.
 She later opened a food cart specializing in her soon-to-be iconic chicken and rice, which led to two brick-and-mortar locations and a catering business.
-When she’s not overseeing her mini culinary empire, she’s ordering from her favorite Portland restaurants on Caviar.
+When she’s not overseeing her mini culinary empire, she’s ordering from her favorite Portland restaurants on DoorDash and Caviar.

 Even if you serve the most comforting chicken and rice in town, as Nong does, you’re still going to seek out the comfort of handmade steamed bao and dumplings from time to time.
 This food cart-cum-restaurant serves some of the city’s best hot buns, available to mix and match in five different flavors, including curry chicken and spicy tofu.

 Bryan Steelman’s Por Que No Taqueria, open since 2005, has a dozen tacos for every appetite at its two locations.
 They have all the classics, like barbacoa and al pastor, all sustainably sourced.
 Taste of Home recently named them the best Mexican restaurant in the state, and management supports local charities.
 “My son loves bean and rice from Por Que No," Nong says.